garrettbland/workhays-next/_faqs/how-to-reset-your-password.md

 ---
 title: How to reset your password
+excerpt: Information on how to get into a locked account.
 ---

 There are many reasons you may want to reset your password.
 Follow the instructions below.